Actipro/WPF-Controls/Documentation/topics/syntaxeditor/dotnet-languages-addon/assemblies.md

 ```

 > [!NOTE]
 > Assembly cache files all contain version numbers.
 While these version numbers generally remain constant, they are incremented when there are additions/changes made to the serialized data so that it can be properly loaded.
 Trying to load a cache file with an older version into a newer [BinaryAssemblySerializer](xref:ActiproSoftware.Text.Languages.DotNet.Reflection.Implementation.BinaryAssemblySerializer) will result in no [IBinaryAssembly](xref:ActiproSoftware.Text.Languages.DotNet.Reflection.IBinaryAssembly) being created.
 The Language Designer's .NET Languages Add-on assemblies should always be in sync with this version in regards to codebases.
-So for WinForms and UWP controls, it is best to use the Language Designer's WPF assemblies to generate the reflection data files.
+So, for WinForms and UWP controls, it is best to use the Language Designer's WPF assemblies to generate the reflection data files.

 }